GoogleContainerTools/skaffold/docs/design_proposals/sync-improvements.md

    Should already support multiple destination paths. (#1847)
 2. Add inference logic for docker and examples. (#1812)
 3. Support support sync rules with inference. (former #1812, will become separate PR)
-4. (out of scope) Support smart sync mode by allowing builders to specify default sync rules.
+4. (out of scope) Smart sync mode by allowing builders to specify default sync rules.
+   - Support smart sync for jib.
+   - Possibly support smart sync for Dockerfile when `ADD` or `COPY` are not followed by a `RUN` command.
 5. (future) Add sync map logic for jib and examples.
 6. (future) Add sync map logic for bazel and examples.